 Changes in the amount of services must be requested by the recipient and submitted to the support coordinator as soon as the need is identified.
 The support coordinator will prepare and submit the POC revision in accordance with the required timelines.
 Providers may not initiate requests for change/adjustment of service(s), or modifications to the POC, without the participation and consent of the recipient.
-These changes must be approved by the OAAS regional office or its designee.
+The OAAS regional office or its designee must approve these changes.